Chart Color Schemes

 Residential development activity is lower than average in Bungalow according to AreaSearch's national comparison of local real estate markets

-Compared to Rest of Qld and national averages, Bungalow has much lower development activity.
-All new constructions have been detached dwellings, reflecting the area's rural character which favors larger properties.
-Notably, developers are constructing more detached housing than previously indicated by Census data (42.0%), suggesting strong demand for family homes despite densification trends.
+Compared to the Rest of Qld and national averages, Bungalow has much lower development activity.
+All new constructions in the area have been detached dwellings, maintaining its rural character with emphasis on space.
+Interestingly, developers are building more traditional houses than suggested by the current mix at Census (42.0%), indicating strong demand for family homes despite density pressures.
+The location has approximately 4916 people per dwelling approval, reflecting an established market.

 Frequently Asked Questions - Development